herculesinc/pg-io/README.md

 # API

+**Breaking changes**
-**Please note that some interfaces have changed signficantly between 0.6 and 0.7 releases of pg-io.**
+* Many interfaces have changed signficantly between 0.6 and 0.7
+* Query `mask` values have been redefined in version 0.8

 ## Obtaining Database Connection